Science

 Pupils should be taught to:

-- compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.
+- Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties.

-- describe in simple terms how fossils are formed when things that have lived are trapped within rock.
+- Describe in simple terms how fossils are formed when things that have lived are trapped within rock.

-- recognise that soils are made from rocks and organic matter.
+- Recognise that soils are made from rocks and organic matter.

 Light